Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_omm/guide.en-gb.md

 >>
 > **Step 3**
 >>
->> - A new window appears, which allows you to authorize OMM to access the functions of your customer area listing the offers and email accounts present.
-By default, the validity of these rights is 24h.
+>> - A new window appears, which allows you to authorize OMM to access the functions of your Control Panel listing the offers and email accounts present.
+By default, the validity of these rights is 24 hours.
 Set the time frame that suits you, then click on `Authorize`{.action}.
 >>
 >> ![omm](images/omm-migration-sso-03.png){.thumbnail .w-600}
 >>